CarylThom/Light-Speed/README.md

 ### First Time Visitor Goals

-* As a First Time Visitor -
+As a First Time Visitor - As a game player I want a game that is visually appealing and fun = The game is based on the retro arcade or early computer games and the graphics and colour choices should reflect this.
-* As a First Time Visitor -
+* As a First Time Visitor - As a game player I want a game that is easy to understand while still testing my cognitive abilities = A very straightforward memory game with a random sequence that changes the game with each attempt.
-* As a First Time Visitor –
+* As a First Time Visitor – As a game player I want to be entertained and to enjoy the experience = The game can be a personal challenge or just help pass the time.

 ### Returning/Frequent Visitor Goals

-* As a Returning Visitor –
+* As a Returning Visitor – I would like the game to stay familiar = In it's current form the game, rules or design, do not change.
-* As a Returning Visitor -
+* As a Returning Visitor - I want to play the game whenever I wish = the game can be played on desktop, tablet or mobile.
-* As a Returning Visitor –
+* As a Returning Visitor – I want the game to continue to be a challenge = The random sequence of the game ensures that no two levels will be the same.

 ## Design